HIP-1195: Hiero hooks and an application to allowances

 with the account’s privileges when calling Hedera system contracts, just as a smart contract’s functions do.

-owner who can directly update their storage via a new LambdaSStore
+owner who can directly update their storage via a new HookStore transaction that acts on EVM storage slots.
+This

-far less overhead than a ContractCall
+and far less overhead than a ContractCall.

 Motivation